 Once you have decided to step into stock markets, the first step is to open a Demat and trading account.
-Demat account and trading account is required to buy and sell shares of any companies.
+Finding best trading account and Demat account is mandatory to buy and sell shares of any companies.
 You can open a Demat account with India’s largest stockbroker Zerodha.

 The next step would be to start learning about how to select good companies for investing in stock markets.
 You can also go for buying mutual funds instead of directly buying shares if you want to start safely.
 Read our article on Mutual funds for beginners here